TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:One h4 element should have the text #left-well.
 Waiting:One h4 element should have the text #right-well.
 Waiting:All of your h4 elements should have closing tags.

+#### Give Each Element a Unique id

+We will also want to be able to use jQuery to target each button by its unique id.

+Give each of your buttons a unique id, starting with target1 and ending with target6.

+Make sure that target1 to target3 are in #left-well, and target4 to target6 are in #right-well.

+Tests
+Waiting:One button element should have the id target1.
+Waiting:One button element should have the id target2.
+Waiting:One button element should have the id target3.
+Waiting:One button element should have the id target4.
+Waiting:One button element should have the id target5.
+Waiting:One button element should have the id target6.